symbotrans/symbotrans/README.md

 name and a code that indicates the use of variations) a set of symbols for the translation process will be created and a set of symbols to be displayed as a "picker"/"keybord".
-These operations are done by several "init" functions (e.g. `init_tab()`).
+These operations are done by several "init" functions (e.g. `init_tab()`, `init_picker()`).

-For input and output and presentation there is a HTML-file called `index.html` which embeds all needed JavaScript-files and CSS-files. `index.html` only contains a very basic set of elements.
+For input and output and presentation there is a HTML-file called `index.html` which embeds all needed JavaScript-files and CSS-files.
+`index.html` only contains a very basic set of static elements.
-**`htmlinteraction.js`** populates these elements, adds additional elements if needed and gets and sets the state of the HTML-interface: it gathers information about the selected source system, the input "word" and the selected output system, passes this information to converter-functions and presents the computed values at the HTML-page.
+**`htmlinteraction.js`** populates these elements dynamically, adds additional elements if needed and gets and sets the state of the
+HTML-interface: it gathers information about the selected source system, the input "word" and the selected output system, passes this information to converter-functions and presents the computed values at the HTML-page.

 Any project that wants to use the converter, but wants to provide another interface will likely must use **`converter.js`** but